bobdamit/jpel/runner-node/README.md

 ---

-**Built with ❤️ for the business process automation community**

-Ready to build powerful workflow applications?
-Start with the demo and explore the possibilities! 🚀
+**Ready to build powerful workflow applications?
+Start with the demo and explore the possibilities!** 🚀